 J. Lionel Cowen decided to retire in 1959 and sold out his share of the company to his grand-nephew, the infamous Roy Cohn.
 Yes, the lawyer.
 He didn’t mention this to his son, who was only on board because Dad wanted him to be anyway, so he sold his shares too, while they were still worth something.
-Roy Cohn sought to diversify and make the trains less expensive by using more plastic and less metal, but at best he only slowed the bleeding.
+Roy Cohn sought to diversify and make the trains less expensive by using more plastic and less metal, but his main accomplishment was to show he had no business running a company.
+He dumped his shares and was voted out in 1963.
 By 1967 A. C. Gilbert was being liquidated.
-Cohn bought the American Flyer brand name and tooling but didn’t have the money to do anything else with it.
+Lionel bought the American Flyer brand name and tooling but didn’t have the money to do anything else with it.
 Later that year, Lionel Corporation filed bankruptcy itself.

 Two years later, Lionel decided its chances were better selling toys rather than making them.
 It sold its train line to General Mills, the cereal people, who also had some toy companies.
 Lionel opened a chain of toy stores on the east coast, and for a time was the second largest toy store chain in the United States, behind the behemoth Toys R Us.